 Find out how primitive "paper based" writing really is.

 Give old dinosaur writing and your virtual keyboard eyes a rest.

 If you discover that you can't get used to Ciphryx... just delete it,

 but if you can... you will have a powerful new tool at your disposal.

 And don't forget to let a young person know about the Ciphryx system.

-It's free to download and right now, is very inexpensive to purchase (As a promotion it's almost free for the holiday season) Price goes back up Feb.
-1. You'll find it easier to write than print or cursive and will be surprised once you get the hang of it.
+It's free to download and you'll find it easier to write than print or cursive and will be surprised once you get the hang of it.
 Your error rate, can be extremely low.
 The input speed is high. and its user interface does not obscure a large portion of the screen as other forms of tablet text input.
 And again, its feel comes so close to familiar English that you will find it quite remarkable.
 There will be some text input situations in which only the Ciphryx system can do an adequate job.